Therapy begins with curiosity.

 - Aging: transition brought on by the aging process (changes in life focus and sense of self);

-- Loss/Bereavement/Grief: death of loved one, past trauma, miscarriage, infertility;
+- Loss/Bereavement/Grief: related to death of loved one(s), past trauma, abortion, miscarriage, infertility;

 - A search for more meaningful pursuits: in light of potential career change, career advancement, job loss, retirement, existential exploration.